Japan PM says government will consider state of emergency for Tokyo area

 Suga repeated, however, that many of the new cases with unknown origins were likely linked to restaurants, and that the government’s latest request for eateries in the Tokyo area to close at 8 p.m. - rather than 10 p.m. - should be effective.

-Toshihiro Nagahama, an economist at Dai-ichi Life Research Institute, estimated that a one-month suspension of non-urgent spending by consumers in Greater Tokyo would reduce gross domestic product by 2.8 trillion yen ($27 billion), or an annualised 0.5%.
+Toshihiro Nagahama, an economist at Dai-ichi Life Research Institute, estimated that a one-month suspension of non-urgent consumer spending in greater Tokyo would slash gross domestic product by 2.8 trillion yen ($27 billion), or an annualised 0.5%.

 “The loss of GDP could throw 147,000 people out of work,” he wrote in a note.

 A popular subsidised travel programme that was paused for two weeks through Jan.
-11 would also stay on hold during a state of emergency, Suga said.
+11 would also stay on hold during a state of emergency, Suga indicated.

 ($1 = 102.9800 yen)

-Reporting by Chang-Ran Kim, Tetsushi Kajimoto, Elaine Lies and Daniel Leussink; Writing by Chang-Ran Kim; Editing Gerry Doyle
+Reporting by Chang-Ran Kim, Tetsushi Kajimoto, Elaine Lies, Daniel Leussink and Kiyoshi Takenaka; Writing by Chang-Ran Kim; Editing by Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.